Happy birthday Javier

 Also on target for their countries

 1997 - Captain Gary McAllister netted the only goal of the game as Scotland beat Belarus in a World Cup qualifier in Minsk.
 On the same day, Jari Litmanen was on target in Finland’s 3-0 qualifying defeat of Azerbaijan in Helsinki.
-Fellow future red Sami Hyypiä also played, with Vladimír Šmicer also featuring in a qualifier.
+Future reds Sami Hyypiä, Vladimír Šmicer and Rigobert Song also featured in qualifiers that day.

 1998 - Christian Ziege was on target as Germany thrashed Luxembourg 7-0 in a friendly in Mannheim.
 Fellow future reds Markus Babbel and Dietmar Hamann both also featured.